BrainCircuitsBehaviorLab/village/docs/source/system_operation/screen.md

 ### Resolution and display latency

 Keep the stimulus display at 1280×720 or below.
-Higher resolutions significantly increase CPU load on the Raspberry Pi, which in turn increases stimulus presentation latency.
+Higher resolutions significantly increase CPU load on the Raspberry Pi, leading to greater stimulus presentation latency.

 The system operates at a **60 Hz refresh rate** (one frame every 16.6 ms).
-Because the next frame is preloaded in the buffer while the current one is being displayed, the latency from issuing a display command to the frame appearing on screen is typically one full frame plus the remaining portion of the current frame.
-In practice, measured latencies are **mean = 27.4 ms, SD = 7.5 ms**.
+Because the next frame is preloaded in the buffer while the current one is displayed, the latency from issuing a display command to the frame appearing on screen spans approximately one full frame plus the remaining portion of the current frame — equivalent to roughly 1.5 × frame duration plus 2–3 ms of controller-to-Raspberry Pi communication.
+Measured latencies: **mean = 27.4 ms, SD = 7.5 ms**.

 ### Using the screen in tasks